moccadroid/schemablocks/README.md

-  defaultValue, // either the defaultValue from the schema, or the value from loaded data extData, // externally loaded data (undocumented still) id, // the id of the inputBlock as uuidv4, type //either the controls.type or (if missing) the jsonschema type }
+  defaultValue, // either the defaultValue from the schema, or the value from loaded data extData, // externally loaded data (undocumented still) id, // the id of the inputBlock as uuidv4, type, //either the controls.type or (if missing) the jsonschema type disabled // please implement this in your custom input so slugLocks work properly }
 ```
 Go see [RichTextInput](https://github.com/moccadroid/schemablocks/tree/master/playground/src/components/inputs) for an